The outside limits of the period with which we are concerned may be roughly

 was no idle dream.

-they fought among themselves, the ambition of each seeking to gain the unattainable.
+instead, they fought among themselves, the ambition of each seeking to gain

 After many years of conflict a settlement was reached, when, at the battle